 Driving at night presents challenges for all drivers.
 Senior drivers can face substantially increased risk, because of decreased visual distance and sensitivity to the contrast between darkness and bright lights along roadways.

-Difficulties like these are the most common reasons older adults limit or regulate their own driving.
-Many seniors also find they just don’t need to drive at night as often as they used to and primarily drive during the day.
+Difficulties like these are the most common reasons older drivers limit or regulate their own driving.
+Many senior drivers also find they just don’t need to be driving at night as often as they used to and primarily drive during the day.
 This can result in driving under less stressful conditions, too.

 If you cannot avoid driving at night, there are several ways to manage the risks.

-Look at the sides of objects.
-In dim light, focus on the edges or outlines of objects.
+- Look at the sides of objects.
+In dim light during reduced visibility, focus on the edges or outlines of objects.
 Your eyes can pick up images more sharply this way than by looking directly at the object.

-Protect your eyes from glare.
-Prolonged exposure to glare from sunlight or headlights can temporarily affect your night vision.
+- Protect your eyes from glare.
+Prolonged exposure to glare from sunlight or headlights can temporarily affect your visibility at night.
 It can also lead to eyestrain and drowsiness.
 Wear good sunglasses on bright days and take them off as soon as the sun goes down.
-After steady daytime driving, rest awhile before you drive at night.
+After steady daytime driving, rest awhile before you begin driving at night.
 At night, look to the center of your pathway and use the painted edge lines to guide your vehicle.

 Click on each of the tips to find out how to combat glare at night.